openvinotoolkit/training_extensions/docs/source/guide/get_started/api_tutorial.rst

             The format that can enter the checkpoint is of type torch (.ckpt) or exported model (.onnx, .xml).

-    .. tab:: Evaluate Model with different datamodule or dataloader
+    .. tab-item:: Evaluate Model with different datamodule or dataloader

         .. code-block:: python